sbn-psi/data-provider-tools/image_gallery/README.md

 [LibreOffice Instructions](https://help.libreoffice.org/Common/Export_as_PDF)

 Regardless of which office suite you use, make sure that you select the PDF/A option.
 This may be buried in the options menu for Microsoft Office.

+## Limitations
+This script does not traverse the directories recursively.
+All of the files have to be in the directory, and not in the subdirectory.
+This could be updated in a future revision.